-Figure 2.5: Cumulative probability statistics for cloudy profiles above 2 km, where a profile is declared cloudy if the integrated backscatter exceeds $0.005 \text{ sr}^{-1}$ , equivalent to an optical depth of around 0.1: (a) integrated backscatter and (b) maximum backscatter in the profile.
+We next consider the frequency distribution of integrated backscatter for cloudy profiles.
+As before, we consider only data above 2 km, and specify that a profile is cloudy if the optical depth exceeds 0.1; for k = 18.75 sr, this corresponds to a threshold integrated backscatter of 0.005 sr-1.
+Figure 4a depicts the cumulative probability of integrated backscatter values for the zenith and offzenith datasets.
 The vertical dot-dashed line indicates the asymptote for optically thick liquid water cloud.
-As expected, the off-zenith observations are almost always smaller than this asymptote.
 It can be seen that the two lines sharply diverge in the highest quintile, where the integrated backscatter exceeds the value corresponding to liquid water clouds, thus indicating that specular reflection is strong in around 20% of profiles.
 However, the lines actually begin to diverge much sooner, suggesting that specular reflection is present at lower intensities in more than half of the cloudy profiles.
-This agrees with the findings of Thomas et al. (1990).
-It is notable that in around 1% of the profiles the integrated backscatter exceeds $0.3 \text{ sr}^{-1}$ , corresponding to a k of as little as 2.4 sr. Ansmann et al. (1992) compared independent measurements of backscatter and extinction in cirrus, obtained from a zenith-pointing 308-nm Raman lidar.
+It is notable that in around 1% of the profiles the integrated backscatter exceeds 0.2 sr^{-1} , corresponding to a k of as little as 3.5 sr. Ansmann et al. (1992) compared independent measurements of backscatter and extinction in cirrus, obtained from a zenith-pointing 308-nm Raman lidar.
 They found typical k values between 5 and 15 sr, but on one occasion strong specular reflection caused values as low as 2 sr at the top of a cirrus cloud.